 Internal challenges are issues that arise within a project team.
 These are problems that occur due to interpersonal obstacles between team members or across the organization hierarchy.
 These are problems that are directly within the control of, and often due to, the Project Manager’s approach, style and personal discipline of project management.
 These problems include:

-Lack of or ineffective communication
+A. Lack of or Ineffective Communication

 According to Project Management Institute (PMI), poor communication is one of the biggest contributing factors for project failure.
 In fact, PMI states that 56% of projects fail because of ineffective communication.